Identifying the Free Boundary of a Stochastic, Irreversible Investment Problem via the Bank-El Karoui Representation Theorem: Introduction

 We start by proving some first order conditions for optimality.
-Then we obtain $l^{*}(t)$ as the unique solution of a representation problem à la Bank and El Karoui \cite{BankElKaroui}.
-Hence we characterize the optimal solution of the investment problem in terms of $l^{*}(t)$ by the first order conditions for optimality.
-In particular, we prove that the `base capacity' $l^{*}(t)$ is deterministic and coincides with the free boundary $\hat{y}(t)$ of the original irreversible investment problem when the coefficients of the controlled diffusion and the manager's discount factor are deterministic.
-It turns out that the representation problem for $l^{*}(t)$ provides an integral equation for the free boundary which might be solved numerically by backward induction.
-If the coefficients and the discount factor are constant and the production function is of the Cobb-Douglas type, we obtain the right-continuity of the free boundary $\hat{y}(t)$ by means of the identification with $l^{*}(t)$.
-Hence we conclude that $\hat{y}(t)$ is continuous.
+Then we obtain $l^{*}(t)$ as the unique solution of a representation problem \`{a} la Bank and El Karoui \cite{BankElKaroui} and we characterize the optimal solution of the investment problem in terms of $l^{*}(t)$ by the first order conditions for optimality.
+In particular, we prove that the `base capacity' $l^{*}(t)$ is deterministic and it coincides with the free boundary $\hat{y}(t)$ of the original irreversible investment problem when the coefficients of the controlled diffusion and the manager's discount factor are deterministic.
+This is a novelty in the literature on finite horizon singular stochastic control problems.
+To the best of our knowledge, the connection between the optional solution of the Bank-El Karoui representation problem and the free boundary of optimal stopping problems has not received significant attention so far.
+In the infinite horizon case, a somehow related paper is \cite{BankBaumgarten}, in which the Authors study the optimal stopping problem of a one-dimensional diffusion $X$ when the reward function $u(x)-k$ depends on the parameter $k$.
+They construct a function $\gamma(x)$ (which they call a \textsl{universal stopping signal}) such that for each $k$ the optimal stopping region $\Gamma_k$ may be written as $\Gamma_k:=\{x: \gamma(x) \geq k\}$.
+Then, in the case of constant discount rate and under some additional uniform integrability assumptions on $X$, they prove that $\gamma(X(t))$ solves a suitable representation problem \`{a} la Bank-El Karoui.
+Since the optimal stopping region is written in terms of $\gamma$, one would expect the signal function $\gamma$ to be related in some way to the locus of single points representing each the free boundary of the $k$-th problem, however such relation is not clear nor explicit.
+In our case we deal with a finite time horizon problem and our setting is quite different from that of \cite{BankBaumgarten}.
+Under Markovian assumptions the solution of the Bank-El Karoui representation problem is deterministic and it coincides exactly with the free boundary of our singular control problem (\ref{netprofitintro}).
+As a subproduct the representation problem for $l^{*}(t)$ provides an integral equation for the free boundary, which, once discretized, might be solved numerically by backward induction.

 Notice that when $T=+\infty$ we are able to find the explicit form of the free boundary which we show to coincide with that obtained in \cite{Pham} by H. Pham via a viscosity solution approach.